SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 For stiff problems at high tolerances (`>1e-2`?) it is recommended that you use `Rosenbrock23` or `TRBDF2`.
 These are robust to oscillations and massive stiffness is needed, though are only efficient when low accuracy is needed.
+`Rosenbrock23` is more efficient for small systems where re-evaluating and re-factorizing the Jacobian is not too costly, and for sufficiently large systems `TRBDF2` will be more efficient.

 At medium tolerances (`>1e-8`?) it is recommended you use `Rodas5` or `Rodas4P` (the former is more efficient but the later is more reliable).